 Susan recognizes when a prospective customer calls to urge information about Fressen.
 She will do this by spending as much time on the phone as necessary.

 Additionally, for the basic kosher dishes, Susan will provide many innovative nouveau cuisine kosher items that she has learned during her years spent in the culinary industry.

 The first month will be utilized to set up the office & kitchen.
 There will be no sales activity during the initial month.
 The second month will see a couple of catering jobs, but still won’t be a big source of income.

 Months three and four will see a gentle increase in sales.
 Therefore, throughout the year it’s forecasted that sales will incrementally grow in size until profitability is reached toward the top of year one.

 Susan Cheflly, the founder and owner of this company received her Bachelor of Arts from the University of Pittsburgh.
 After college, Susan decided to work in the restaurant industry.

-While serving at a famous restaurant in Pittsburgh, Susan befriended with one of the chefs there who began to show her cooking techniques.
+While serving at a famous restaurant in Pittsburgh, Susan befriended one of the chefs there who began to show her cooking techniques.

 However, after six months of this tutoring, Susan decided to enter the Pennsylvania Culinary Institute.
-Susan completed the one year program and graduated.
+Susan completed the one-year program and graduated.

 The following table details important financial assumptions.